oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 {% img
 blog/shopping-app-with-node-minio/home.png
 alt:"Home page"
-width:"100%" %}
+width:"800" %}{: .center-image }

 The app needs several entry points such as login, register, forgot-password and unlock.
 We will specify the configuration of the sign-in widget in each of these handlebars with the appropriate `flow:<entry point>` option.
+The `flow` config option is new in the sign-in widget and it's currently in beta.

 ### Login page